Damzwan/mrlinguastic/README.md

 # mrlinguastic
-A language learning app that is going to beat the world!
+A community based language learning app developed with Vue and Node.js